kinectron/kinectron/memory-bank/activeContext.md

 # Active Context

-## Current Focus: Enhancing Visualization and Standardizing Naming Conventions
+## Current Focus: Enhancing User Experience and Error Handling

-We've completed all stream implementations including color, depth, raw depth, skeleton, key, RGBD, and now depth key.
+We've completed all stream implementations including color, depth, raw depth, skeleton, key, RGBD, and depth key.
 All streams are working correctly in both the application and client API.
-Our focus now shifts to enhancing visualizations and addressing technical debt such as inconsistent naming conventions.
+We've now implemented a robust notification system for error handling and improved the user experience when the Kinect device isn't connected.
+Our focus continues to be on enhancing visualizations, improving error handling, and addressing technical debt such as inconsistent naming conventions.

 ### Current Status